Zealth-AI/dockprom/README.md

 The management of the service is using docker on the production and staging machines.

-NOTE: When redeploying, please stash and reapply stash to maintain the prometheus.yml or change the settings for pm2-metrics as per the 5th step above.
+NOTE: When redeploying, please stash and reapply to maintain the prometheus.yml or change the settings for pm2-metrics as per the 5th step above.
+At the end just do `sudo docker-compose restart` in order to apply the changes.
+In case where restart is not possible

 dockprom
 ========